Futian station: Station size and locations served

 Futian station is located between Fuzhong 3rd Road and Shennan Road, in Futian District, Shenzhen in Guangdong Province of the People's Republic of China.
 It is the second largest underground railway station in Asia, and the largest high-speed railway station to be built completely underground worldwide.
 The only underground railway station larger than Futian station is Grand Central Terminal in New York City.
 The station covers 147,000 square meters.

 Futian station offers intercity connections on the high speed train lines to Guangzhou, Changsha, Wuhan, Zhengzhou and Beijing.
 This station serves as the terminus of many high-speed intercity services from across Mainland China.
 It is also a station for the Shenzhen Metro, serving the Futian District.

 Connection to Hong Kong

 High-speed trains provide regional service linking the Futian Central Business District with Kowloon, Hong Kong, after completion of the construction on 23 September 2018.
 It reduced travel time to only 15 minutes, quicker than the 45-minute journey via the Hong Kong MTR.
 High-speed rail services by 'G' numbered Intercity trains travel to Beijing in about 9 hours from Hong Kong.

 Intercity service and travel time

 CRH service to Futian started operation on 30 December 2015.
-Its completion reduces the travel time by railway between central Shenzhen and Guangzhou to about 50 minutes.
+Its completion enables a travel time of about 50 minutes between central Shenzhen and Guangzhou South Station by rail.

+One pair of trains serving between Guangzhou Baiyun and Futian stations is added since 15 June 2024 in addition to the existing 2.5 pairs of trains serving between Guangzhou East and Futian stations as at June 2024.